SHAM LABS

 The mask forms quietly in response.

-Not from deception —
+Not from deception but

 from adaptation.

-CHAPTER 2 WHEN THE WORLD BREAKS
+WHEN THE WORLD BREAKS

 Then my brother died.